-Species Observer Reference Fisheries notes South-West Striped Marlin: (Longline fisheries in area south of 15°S) This CMM requires CCMs to limit the number of vessels that fish for striped marlin in the area south of 15°S. CCMs are to annually report all catches of striped marlin by their vessels in the Convention Area, including the catches and number of vessels fishing for striped marlin south of 15°S. Observers are asked to identify the species correctly and collect all data as required by the minimum standard data fields.
-CMM 2006-04 North Pacific Albacore: (Longline and troll fisheries in North Pacific ocean (north of the equator) This CMM requires CCMs to limit fishing effort for North Pacific Albacore in areas north of the equator.
+Species & Fisheries Observer Notes Reference South-West Striped Marlin: (Longline fisheries in area south of 15°S) This CMM requires CCMs to limit the number of vessels that fish for striped marlin in the area south of 15°S. CCMs are to annually report all catches of striped marlin by their vessels in the Convention Area, including the catches and number of vessels fishing for striped marlin south of 15°S. Observers are asked to identify the species correctly and collect all data as required by the minimum standard data fields.
+CMM 2006-04 North Pacific Albacore: (Longline and troll fisheries in North Pacific Ocean (north of the equator) This CMM requires CCMs to limit fishing effort for North Pacific Albacore in areas north of the equator.
 All CCMs are to annually report all catches of albacore in the Convention Area, including catches and fishing effort for albacore north of the equator.
-Observers are asked to identify the species correctly and collect all data as required by the minimum standard data fields.
-CMM 2005-03 North Pacific Striped Marlin: (Fisheries in the North Pacific Ocean) This CMM requires CCMs to limit catches of North Pacific Striped Marlin.
-All CCMs are to annually report on all catches of North Pacific striped marlin by its vessels north of the equator.
+Observers are asked to identify the species correctly and collect all data as required by the minimum standard data fields. СММ 2005-03 North Pacific Striped Marlin: (Fisheries in the North PacificOcean) The CMM requires CCMs to limit catches of North Pacific Striped Marlin.
+All CCMs are to annually report on all catches of North Pacific Striped Marlin by its vessels north of the equator.
 Observers are asked to identify the species correctly and collect data all data as required by the minimum standard data fields.
 CMM 2010-01

-CMMs applying to Tuna, Billfish & Sharks Species & Fisheries Observer notes Reference Sharks CCMs shall require their vessels to have on board fins that total no more than 5% of the weight of sharks on board up to the first point of landing.
-Other alternatives are contained in the CMM 2010-07; long line vessels also need to comply with rules contained in Para 1-CMM 2014-05: Observers should Identify shark species and record data as required by the minimum standard data fields.
-Observers are reminded that the deliberate taking, retaining, and or processing of whale sharks, silky sharks and oceanic white tip sharks is prohibited (Refer CMMs 2012-04, 2013-08, 2011-04) CMM 2010-07 CMM 2014-05 South Pacific Albacore (Longline fisheries in area south of 20°S, and some troll fisheries) This CMM requires CCMs to limit the number of vessels actively fishing for South Pacific Albacore in areas south of 20°S. CCMs are to annually report the catch levels taken by each of their fishing vessels that has taken SP Albacore, as well as the numbers of vessels actively fishing for SP Albacore south of 20°S. Observers are asked to collect all information as required in the minimum standard data fields for this species.
+CMMs applying to Tuna, Billfish & Sharks

+Species & Observer Notes Reference Fisheries Sharks CCMs shall require their vessels to have on board fins that total no more than 5% of the weight of sharks on board up to the first point of landing.
+Other alternatives are contained in the CMM 2010-07; long line vessels Observer should Identify shark species and record data as required by the minimum standard data fields.
+Observers are reminded that the deliberate taking, retaining, and or processing of whale sharks, silky sharks and oceanic white tip sharks is prohibited CMM 2010-07 CMM 2014-05 South Pacific Albacore (Longline fisheries in area south of 20°S, and some troll fisheries) This CMM requires CCMs to limit the number of vessels actively fishing for South Pacific Albacore in areas south of 20°S. CCMs are to annually report the catch levels taken by each of their fishing vessels that has taken SP Albacore, as well as the numbers of vessels actively fishing for SP Albacore south of 20°S. Observers are asked to collect all information as required in the minimum standard data fields for this species.
 Observer information will assist in verifying CCM reports.
-CMM 2015-02 Pacific bluefin: (Fisheries north of 20°N, but this species may be caught south of 20°N) This CMM requires CCMs to limit fishing effort for Pacific bluefin tuna in the Convention Area north of 20°N. All CCMs are to annually report on all catches of Pacific bluefin by its vessels.
-Observers are asked to identify the species correctly; and are asked to collect data as required by the minimum standard data fields and to note especially small Pacific bluefin tuna less than 30 kg.
-Noting that in more Southern waters of the Convention Area species caught are more than likely Southern bluefin tuna (SBT).
-CMM 2016-04 Replaces CMM 2015-04
+CMM 2015-02 Pacific bluefin: (Fisheries north of 20°N, but this species may be caught south of 20°N CMM 2017-08 replaces CMM 2016-04 and requires CCMs to limit fishing effort for Pacific bluefin tuna in the Convention Area north of 20°N. All CCMs are to annually report on all catches of Pacific bluefin by its vessels.
+Observers are asked to identify the species, and are asked to collect data as required by the minimum standard data fields and to note especially small Pacific bluefin tuna less than 30 kg.
+In the more Southern waters of the Convention Area species caught are more than likely to be Southern bluefin tuna (SBT).
+CMM 2017-08